PauuloG/check-twitter-handle/README.md

 docker build -t check-twitter-handle:latest -f ./Dockerfile ./
 ```

+Populate .env file from .env.dist template. `TWITTER_HANDLES` should be a comma separated, no @-prefixed, twitter handles.

 ## Running check-twitter-handle

 Then, running the script itself is a matter of populating environment variables in `.env` and starting docker container with environment file mounted